slotdawg/ts2020/euccitrix/updatecatalog/updatecatalog.rst

    .. note::

-     Update Machines is not an available for your Persistent Machine Catalog as updates to persistent desktops are handled via traditional patch management tools.
+     Update Machines is not available for your Persistent Machine Catalog as updates to persistent desktops are handled via traditional patch management tools.

 #.
 Click **Next**.